(Published February 2013, last updated February 2026)

 For the devout people of France and northern Europe, a pilgrimage to northern Spain was much more manageable than a pilgrimage to Jerusalem.

-For more than one thousand years, pilgrims gathered in the picturesque village of Saint-Jean-Pied-de-Port (now classified as one of France’s most beautiful).
+For more than one thousand years, pilgrims gathered in the picturesque village of Saint-Jean-Pied-de-Port (now classified as one of France’s ‘most beautiful villages’).

-From here they begin the journey across the top of Spain to where the relics of Saint James are now housed in the much grander cathedral in nearby Santiago de Compostela.
+From there, they began the journey across the top of Spain to where the relics of Saint James are now housed in the much grander cathedral in nearby Santiago de Compostela.

 If you intend to walk the entire length of this path (perhaps over many holidays), be sure to collect your crédencial, or passport, which identifies you as a pilgrim, before you leave Le Puy-en-Velay.
 You can have your crédencial stamped at each of your nightly stops.
 Not only will this serve as a lifelong reminder of your journey, it will give you priority access over other travellers if you wish to secure a bed in one of the many gîtes along the route.
 (In Spain, a crédencial is essential if you wish to stay in the pilgrims’ refugios.)